OlegBadunenko/OlegBadunenko.github.io/README.md

 Bank Competition, Financial Stability, and Oil Prices (with Sara Alfaihani and Shabbar Jaffry)

-On the relationship between profit and marginal costs (with Sara Alfaihani and Shabbar Jaffry, and Ana Lozano‐Vivas)

 Multidimensional Analysis for Attainment of Higher Education Goals in South Africa's Public Universities: Access, Quality, Diversity, Success and Efficiency (with Lindikaya Myeki)